Testnet

 --moniker

-- Your validator's name
+- Your validator's name--amount

-- Your validator's maximum commission rate percentage
+- Your validator's maximum commission rate percentage--commission-rate

-- Your validator's initial commission rate percentage
+- Your validator's initial commission rate percentage--min-self-delegation

 - Your validator's minimum required self delegation